tetelevm/lorem_text_bot/README.md

 A bot project that generates absurd text based on learning artifacts from online translators.

+(!)
+The project is actively changing, so the description is out of date.
+As soon as the project is architecturally stable, the documentation will be updated.

 ### Basis

 The basic idea is that online translators are not perfect, so sometimes they